creationix/howtonode.org/articles/control-flow-part-iii.markdown

 They say that in computer science there is always a give and take when comparing different algorithms.
 The pro to synchronous coding style is that it's very easy to read and write.
 The con is that it's very inefficient.
 That's why most programming languages need threads to achieve any level of concurrency, but node is able to do quite a bit on a single threaded platform.

 To make the comparison simple, I'll wrap the `posix` library again, but this time in the continuable style.
-The same could be done with regular promises, but the code would be more complicated.
+These examples could be written using vanilla promises, but the code would be [even longer][].

     // Async api wrapper around some Posix commands
     // Uses continuable style for cleaner syntax